cartant/cartant/README.md

 I'm on the RxJS core team and I've written a bunch of articles about RxJS and TypeScript.
 You can find them on my blog: [ncjamieson.com](https://ncjamieson.com)

-You can sponsor my work through [GitHub sponsors](https://github.com/sponsors/cartant).
+And you can sponsor my work through [GitHub sponsors](https://github.com/sponsors/cartant).